Mizzou-CS-Core/GenGraderTable/README.md

 *Many of these set up steps are performed automatically if you have initialized your MUCSv2 course instance correctly using https://github.com/Mizzou-CS-Core/MUCS_Startup*.

 A Python 3.7+ interpreter is required.
 It is recommended that you create a Python virtual environment for using this application.
-There are some required modules in MUCSMake.
+There are some required modules in `gen_grader_table`.
 You can install them with `pip install -r requirements.txt`.

 To configure runtime properties, first run the program at least once.
 This will create an editable `config.toml` document that you can edit with your specifications.
 You will need to specify a database file path and the MUCSv2 instance code associated with your MUCSv2 instance.
 You will also need to provide your Canvas information, including a `canvas_token`, `canvas_url_base`, and the `canvas_course_id` you want to search from.